-An Employee Action Day is a bespoke and exciting team-building project, planned and delivered for you at your choice of location.
-Employer Supported Volunteering enables your team to carry out hands-on practical conservation and environmental work, to improve green spaces for biodiversity and benefit your community.
+An Employee Action Day is a rewarding and exciting team-building project, planned and delivered for you at your choice of location.
+Employer Supported Volunteering enables your team to create or enhance community gardens and growing spaces, or to carry out hands-on practical conservation work to improve green spaces for biodiversity and wildlife.

 Corporate volunteering has been shown to: